-- 1. Connect the controller, receiver, radio and, if required, the power supply. - 2.
+- 1. Connect the controller, receiver, radio (if you are using an external radio) and, if required, the power supply.
+See To connect an external radio to the GNSS receiver, page 393. - 2.
 Configure the RTK survey style for a radio data link.

-To start the survey, see To start an RTK radio survey, page 458.
+See To configure a rover radio data link, page 393 and To configure a base radio data link, page 395. - 3.
+To start the survey, see To start an RTK radio survey, page 420.

-To connect a radio to the GNSS receiver
+To connect an external radio to the GNSS receiver